SheldaPatrice/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

+Before proceeding with the installation of osTicket, ensure the following prerequisites have been met:

+1. Azure Virtual Machine Setup:
-- Create an Azure Virtual Machine Windows 10, 4 vCPUs
+- Create an Azure Virtual Machine with the following specifications:
-- Install / Enable IIS in Windows with CGI and Common HTTP Features and IIS Management Console through the Control Panel.
-TO check if this was installed properlly go to your web browser and serach 127.0.0.1 you should see windows Internet Information Servies
+     - Windows 10
+     - 4 vCPUs

+2. IIS and Features Configuration:
+- Inside the Azure Virtual Machine:
+     - Open the Control Panel.
+     - Navigate to "Programs" > "Programs and Features" > "Turn Windows features on or off."
+     - Enable the following features:
+          - Internet Information Services (IIS)
+          - CGI
+          - Common HTTP Features
-- Download and install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)
+          - IIS Management Console

+3. Verification:
+- Open a web browser within the Azure Virtual Machine.
+- Enter "http://127.0.0.1" to confirm that Internet Information Services (IIS) is installed and operational.
+You should see the default IIS page.

+4. PHP and Rewrite Module Installation:
+- Inside the Azure Virtual Machine:
-- Download and install the Rewrite Module (rewrite_amd64_en-US.msi)
+     - Install "PHP Manager for IIS" and the "URL Rewrite Module" using the provided installers.

+5. Directory and PHP Configuration:
+- Inside the Azure Virtual Machine:
-- Create the directory C:\PHP
+     - Create a directory at "C:\PHP."
-- Download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) and unzip the contents into C:\PHP
+     - Download PHP 7.3.8 for Windows, and extract its contents into "C:\PHP."

-- Download and install VC_redist.x86.exe
+6. VC_redist.x86.exe Installation:
+- Inside the Azure Virtual Machine:
+     - Install "VC_redist.x86.exe" to ensure PHP compatibility.

+7. MySQL Installation:
+- Inside the Azure Virtual Machine:
-- Download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi)
+     - Install MySQL 5.5.62 for Windows using the provided installer.

+Once all these prerequisites are completed, you can proceed with the installation of osTicket, knowing that the required environment is properly configured and ready for use.

 <h2>Installation Steps</h2>